nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 ## Search ##

-API to support parameterised search of the NRL.
-This functionality is available for both Consumer and Provider systems.
+Consumer interaction to support parameterised search of the NRL.

 ## Pre-requisites ##